 Mountain Blizzard can be described as a powerful, sweet-spicy mixture of clove, red wine, and lemon.

 Dominant terpenes in Mountain Blizzard are: Myrcene, Humulene, Caryophyllene, and Bisabolol.

 Our Mountain Blizzard strain is known for the cannabinoid CBG.
 CBG has been scientifically recognized as a safe and effective appetite stimulant, according to research conducted at Berkshire's University of Reading.
 CBG has exhibited strong anti-bacterial and mild anti-fungal properties in cell cultures, leading researchers to believe it could possibly target infectious diseases.
-It also has neuroprotective and neurofinlammatory properties, and can possibly support treatments for degenerative conditions like Huntington's Disease, and conditions like Multiple Sclerosis.
+It also has neuroprotective and neuroinflammatory properties, and can possibly support treatments for degenerative conditions like Huntington's Disease, and conditions like Multiple Sclerosis.

 Moving on to Mountain Mango.

 Mountain Mango is sweet and smooth, and is said to come together like a fresh tropical smoothie, with mango, lychee, passion fruit, and guava, topped off with a hint of limey, citrusy goodness and subtle pine and cinnamon undertones.

 Dominant terpenes in Mountain Mango are: Pinene, Caryophyllene, Humulene, and Myrcene.

 Our Mountain Mango strain is known for the terpene Pinene.
 Pinene is being studied for its positive effects on memory, by inhibiting the degradation of the neurotransmitter acetylcholine, which is critical for short term memory.
 Pinenene's neuroprotective properties may also offer protection against degenerative disorders like Alzheimer's disease, general dementia, amnesia, and overall memory loss.